-Because Fuentek always seeks to provide our clients with the best value, we identified opportunities to cluster some of the technologies into groups for efficient future evaluation in a market-based assessment and marketing.
+Because Fuentek always seeks to provide our clients with the best value, we identified opportunities to cluster some of the technologies into groups for efficiency in ramping up to marketing.
 These were technologies that had originally been developed for disparate applications and initially seemed unrelated.
 But Fuentek recognized that they likely would be of interest to the same target companies and therefore should be grouped together.

 This strategic approach to technology screening did more than simply point out where to focus or abandon technology transfer efforts to achieve efficient resource allocation:

 - Clustering enabled technologies that were rated lower in terms of commercialization potential to be combined with higher rated ones and assessed/marketed as a group rather than individually, adding depth and credibility to our client’s technology offerings.

 - As an added bonus, our screening reports helped university innovators make market-based decisions regarding funding of technology R&D, ensuring a better match-up with the market.

 - The screening process also identified a couple of areas where the market had moved beyond the university’s technology, so funding to these programs was cut and reallocated to more promising research.

 As a result of these outcomes, several key decision makers in the university gained an understanding of the value of proactive technology transfer through strategic IP Portfolio Optimization, yielding greater support for technology transfer activities.

 Taking a strategic approach to IP Portfolio Optimization has long-term value beyond the near-term help with prioritizing technology transfer activities.

 If you find that your TTO’s tech managers don’t have enough time to proactively identify the high-priority techs, then consider tapping into Fuentek’s services so they can focus on negotiating deals.
 Contact us today to discuss how Fuentek can provide the help needed to keep your deal pipeline filled.